danieljwait/e2ee-messenger/Writeup/README.md

 Some IRC networks offline messages via “bouncers”, these are daemons on a server that act as a proxy for the client.
 When a client is connected to the bouncer, the bouncer simply relays all the traffic to and from the server.
 However, in the event the client disconnects, the bouncer stores the messages that the client would have received if they were still connected.
 These will then be sent to the client once they reconnect.

-A similar implementation for offline messages is having an IRC client run on an always-on server to which users connect to via SSH for their session.
+A similar implementation for offline messages is having an IRC client run on an always-on server to which users connect via SSH for their session.
 This also allows users who do not have an IRC client installed to connect.

 In my solution, I could include a way of archiving messages for users when they are not online.
 This could be implemented in a similar way to the bouncer where if the server detects that the client is no longer connected it will reroute the messages to a daemon.
 However, I will need to find a way of securely storing the user’s messages as security is a focus point of the solution.